Cheyenne Floyd’s Ex-Boyfriend Cory Wharton Says They ‘Want Ratings’ After Bristol Palin Joins ‘Teen Mom OG’

-Cheyenne Floyd’s former boyfriend, Cory Wharton, who is expected to star alongside her on the upcoming eighth season of Teen Mom OG, seemingly went on a rant about MTV’s latest casting announcement on Twitter on July 19.
+Cheyenne Floyd’s former boyfriend, Cory Wharton, who is expected to star alongside her on the upcoming eighth season of Teen Mom OG, seemingly went on a rant about MTV’s latest casting announcement via Twitter on July 19.

 After learning that Bristol Palin, daughter of politician Sarah Palin, had been added to the Teen Mom OG cast just weeks after he and Floyd joined the show, Wharton took to his social media page and suggested that all MTV was concerned with was ratings.